StanfordBioinformatics/loom/doc/templates.rst

 ::

-   # Import child templates before the parent that references them
+   # Import the parent template along with any dependencies
-   loom template import add.yaml
-   loom template import multiply.yaml loom template import building_blocks.yaml
+   loom template import building_blocks.yaml

    # Run with default input data